Mengjiang yuan

-The Yuan of Mengjiang is the monetary unit that was issued in 1937–1945 by several governments of Mengjiang.
+The Mengjiang yuan is the monetary unit that was issued in 1937–1945 by several governments of Mengjiang (Mengkiang).

 History

 In April 1934, the Chinese government recognized the autonomy of Inner Mongolia.
 Japan, which controlled part of the territory of Inner Mongolia at that time, provoked separatist speeches in 1935–1936.
 On December 22, 1935 (according to other sources - May 27, 1936) the independence of Inner Mongolia was proclaimed.
 On May 12, 1936, with the help of the Japanese, the Mongolian military government was created.

 On October 28, 1937, the government was merged with the provincial governments of Southern Chahar and Northern Shanxi, forming the "Mengjiang Joint Committee".
 On November 27 of the same year, complete independence from China was proclaimed, the military government was transformed into a formally civilian autonomous government of the United Mongolian aimags.
 On September 1, 1939, the United Autonomous Government of Menjiang was created.
 On August 4, 1941, the name of the state was changed, the Mongolian Autonomous Federation was proclaimed.

 In August 1945, with the beginning of the Soviet–Japanese War, the troops of Inner Mongolia took part in the battles on the side of Japan.
 On October 10, 1945, the People’s Republic of Inner Mongolia was proclaimed in the territory liberated from the Japanese and their allies.
 With the departure of the Soviet troops in 1946, the republic lost control over most of its territory.
 In parallel with it, the People’s Autonomous Government of Eastern Mongolia (ru) was established in the east of the region.
 The authorities of both republics succeeded in uniting their states, and on May 1, 1947, the Autonomous Government of Inner Mongolia was created in most of Mengjiang in the provinces of Suiyuan, Rehe and Chakhar.